 3. TAX REFORM LAW ELIMINATED EMPLOYEE TAX DEDUCTION FOR LEGAL FEES

 However, there was a unique intended consequence of the above provision in the Tax Cuts and Jobs Act.
 Prior to January 1, 2018, employees could take a deduction against gross income for attorney’s fees spent pursuing sexual harassment claims.
 Today, the Tax Cuts and Jobs Act eliminated this valuable deduction for employees who pursue sexual harassment claims, a financial disincentive.
 This may have been an unintended consequence of the new tax law, but nonetheless an adverse consequence to employees experiencing sexual harassment on the job.
 In my opinion, this economic disincentive will decrease the number of claims filed against companies.
 The Act punishes victims of sexual harassment.

-If you have employment law questions or need help with specific workplace issues, contact Mark P. Carey, P.C.
-Our employment lawyers can consult with you regarding your issue and offer guidance on the next steps.
+#metoo Sexual Harassment Laws Are Broken.
+If you have employment law questions or need help with specific workplace issues, contact Carey & Associates PC at 203-255-4150.
+Our Connecticut and New York employment lawyers can consult with you regarding your issue and offer guidance on the next steps.